JustHoward0807/GP/README.md

 ## Introduction

 Since our school require 5 different points category(18 points each, 90 points in total) in order to graduate.
-But we don't have any tools or APP that help us develop a convinient way to collect those points.
-We always have to check out the school website and download the .xlsx file to look at tons of events that provide 1 or 2 points while the file data are really messy.
+But we don't have any tools or APP that help us develop a convenient way to collect those points.
+We always have to check out the school website and download the .xlsx file to look at tons of events that provide 1 or 2 points, while the file data are really messy.
 Therefore, We decided to make an APP that help our students to get points in more efficient way.

 ![graduation](https://github.com/JustHoward0807/GP/blob/main/assets/github%20images/graduation.png)